honzalas/mapycom-prototype/developer/docs/url-mapy/search.md

 ## Programmatic Alternative

-For programmatic access to search and geocoding, use the [REST API Geocoding](../rest-api/geocoding.md) endpoint which provides:
+For programmatic access to search and geocoding, use the [REST API Forward Geocoding](../rest-api/forward-geocoding.md) and [Reverse Geocoding](../rest-api/reverse-geocoding.md) endpoints which provide:
 - JSON response format
 - Structured data
 - Autocomplete/suggestions